magento/devdocs/guides/v1.0/get-started/soap/soap-web-api-calls.md

 The Magento web API uses WSDL 1.2, which complies with WS-I 2.0 Basic Profile.

-Each Magento service is represented as a separate service in the WSDL.
+Each Magento service interface that is part of a service contract is represented as a separate service in the WSDL.

 To consume several services, you must specify them in the WSDL endpoint URL.